creativecommons/cc-legal-tools-app/README.md

 its location.)
 Be sure to clone using a URL that starts with `git@github...` and not `https://github...`, or you won't be able to push to it.

-Now arrange for `pipenv run ./manage.py check_for_translation_updates` to be run hourly (or the equivalent with the appropriate virtualenv and env variarables set).
+Now arrange for `docker-compose run app ./manage.py check_for_translation_updates` to be run hourly (or the equivalent with the appropriate virtualenv and env variarables set).

 Also see [Publishing changes to git repo](#publishing-changes-to-git-repo).